Aj015/Decay-engine/README.md

 # What is this?
-This is a wannabe game engine
+This is a wannabe game
 only to do one thing, be able to make rust (the game) in rust (the programming language)